opencog/relex/README.md

 ### `relexd`, `relexd-relex`, `relexd-link`, `relexd-logic`

-If you built RelEx with Maven, these scripts can be used.
+If you built RelEx with Maven, you can use the new Netty-based `relex.Server2`.
-They accept additional arguments to be passed to `relex.Server`.
+Use `--help` to show the list of accepted arguments.

-1. `target/relex/bin/relexd`, which runs `java relex.Server ...`
+1. `target/relex/bin/relexd`, which runs `java relex.Server2 ...`
-2. `target/relex/bin/relexd-relex`, which runs `java relex.Server --relex --anaphora ...`
+2. `target/relex/bin/relexd-relex`, which runs `java relex.Server2 --relex --anaphora ...`
-3. `target/relex/bin/relexd-link`, which runs `relex.Server --link --relex --anaphora --verbose ...`
+3. `target/relex/bin/relexd-link`, which runs `relex.Server2 --link --relex --anaphora --verbose ...`
-4. `target/relex/bin/relexd-logic`, which runs `java relex.Server --logic ...`
+4. `target/relex/bin/relexd-logic`, which runs `java relex.Server2 --logic ...`

 Using RelEx in custom code